The difference between a clarifying shampoo and a regular shampoo is that the former gets rid of:

 Exfoliating is a crucial step before applying face masks, right?

 It helps get rid of all the dead skin cells and such.

-The same concept applies to deep cleansers before using a hair masque.
+The same concept applies to shampoos before using a hair masque.
 With clean locks, your masque’s moisturizing ingredients won’t have to fight through layers of gunk.